1. Talk to your child about their strengths, interests, and learning styles

 - When submitting school choice:

-- Use all 6 options with a range of Cut-Off Points (COPs) so that you are more likely to get into a school of your choice.
+- Use all 6 options and choose schools with a range of Cut-Off Points (COPs) so that you are more likely to get into a school of your choice.

 - Consider at least 2-3 schools where your child's PSLE Score is better than the school's COP.